tbetcke/hpc_lecture_notes/_sources/2022-assignment_4.md

 **Make a set of plots that show the measurements you have made and allow you to compare the solvers**.

 You should compare at least five matrix-vector solvers: at least two of these should be iterative solvers, and at least one should be a direct solver.
-You should use some solvers from the Scipy library and some from PETSc.
-(You may optionally use additional solvers from other linear algebra libraries, but you do not need to do this to achieve high marks.
+You can use solvers from the Scipy library.
+(You may optionally use additional solvers from other linear algebra libraries such as PETSc, but you do not need to do this to achieve high marks.
 You should use solvers from these libraries and do not need to implement your own solvers.)
 For two of the iterative solvers you have chosen to use, **repeat the comparisons with three different choices of preconditioner**.